Move 4

 Depending on the application, Move 4 sensor can be worn in various locations, e.g.

 with an additional chest belt at the sternum

 with electrodes at various positions, including upper arm, chest, and thigh

 with adhesive film at various positions, including thigh and upper arm

-For the different sensor locations, the sensor system offers different possibilities for the analysis of the acceleration signal (see chapter 7.4).
+For the different sensor locations, the sensor system offers different possibilities for the analysis of the acceleration signal (see here).
 The preferred position for energy expenditure measurements is the hip.

 The axes of the integrated acceleration sensor are defined as described in the following figure: